xueannafang/hsp_toolkit_solv_pred_v_2.0/log.md

 # Solvent Predictor v2.0

+## TODO (11/01/2022)

+ - test the manual function
+ - generate v2.1 using input file rather than ui
+ - readme for 2.0

 ## future version:

         future version: check if the usr want to extract further info like solvent structure or viscosity, the final log and json can include further info fetched from db